- All our books

 ISBN 9781903155479

-Charlotte Moore in the Spectator described Hetty Dorval as 'a psychological journey' that is 'reminiscent of Edith Wharton or of Ford Madox Ford's The Good Soldier, but is clearer and prettier than either.
+The author Ethel Wilson was an orphan herself and often wrote about women forced to navigate a difficult and alien social world alone in order to live an independent and meaningful life.
+As Charlotte Moore put it in the Spectator, Hetty Dorval is 'a psychological journey' that is 'reminiscent of Edith Wharton or of Ford Madox Ford's The Good Soldier, but is clearer and prettier than either.
 Ethel Wilson sketches people and places with marvellous economy... the novel has one of the most resonant and suggestive concluding sentences I've ever come across.
 It's a strange little treat.'
-And Elena Seymenliyska in the Guardian thought that this 'charming' book 'told in a lovely sing-song voice…is immaculately written.'

 Endpaper